ConceptaNjolima/MyTNTResources/Stretch topics/moreredux/moreredux.md

 ## Learning objectives

 * TNTs will review Redux
-* TNTs will learn about combiner reducers
+* TNTs will learn about combined reducers
-* TNTs will work with an example
+* TNTs will work with examples

 ## Time required and pace